Boneflame/gpipe43/README.md

-gpipe43 is a full text RSS generator which can hosted on gae.
-Support article that contain more than 1 page.<br>
+gpipe43 is a full text RSS generator which can hosted on Google App Engine.
+Use Regex to search and format full text from a article, or any other content that you want.<br>
 Inspired by Yahoo Pipes and Feed43.<br>
 Yahoo Pipe RIP.

+Feature
+===
+* Support multi page.
+* Display all images from article's gallery.
+* Display article's comment.

 Prepare
 ====